egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **Decreasing k:** Model becomes more sensitive to any neighbor of the data point in consideration.
 This is a good thing up to a point.
 We wan't to prioritize the nearest neighbors while assigning the labels.
 However, this can quickly lead to overfitting.
 Considering more neighbors can make the model more robust.

 **Increasing k:** Model considers more neighbors while assigning the label of the data in consideration.
 This make the mdoel more resiliant to noises (little changes with no importance)

+* iii.
+How does the value of k impact the bias and variance?

+Increasing k increases bias (more error) but decreases variance (less sensitive).
+Decreasing k has an opposite impact on the model.

+**7.**

+* i.
+Compare the two.

+-> Gaussian Mixture Model (GMM) utilizes Gaussian Distribution to cluster (probablilistic) the data points whereas K-Means utilizes distance metrics (deterministic).

+-> GMM assumes the data is normally distributed.
+K-Means assumes the data is spherical.

+-> GMM support covariances for vairety of geometrical shapes (spherical,diagonal,tied and full covariance).

+-> GMM needs sufficient amount of data to form clusters whereas K-Means can work even in very small data.

+* ii.
+When would you choose one over another?

+-> If the data distibution is close (overlapping clusters), K-Means can be inferior to detect the boundaries.
+GMM is a better choice in this case.

+-> If computational resouces are limited or the clusters have well defined boundaries, use K-Means.

+**8.**

+* i.
+What are some of the fundamental differences between bagging and boosting algorithms?

+**Boosting**

+-> Sequential Learning (Each learner learns the error of the previous learner.)

+-> Increases variance reduces bias

+-> Requires relatrively weak learners

+**Bagging**

+-> Simultaneous learning

+-> Reduces the variance (might increase bias)

+-> Learners can be weak or strong

+* ii.
+How are they used in deep learning?

+-> Tensorflow supports tree algorithm - NN connection.
+We can use Gradient Boosted trees or Random Forest as the head of our NN structure.

+-> IS THERE ANY?